-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 Ever since Lester Holt dislodged an admission from Trump that “this Russia thing” played into Trump’s rationale for firing James Comey in 2017, interviews with the president seemed to consist mostly of glad-handing with Fox News personalities.
 A few weeks ago, however, Fox News reporter Chris Wallace conducted what appeared to be the first truly adversarial interview of Trump’s presidency, repeatedly fact-checking falsehoods in real time.
 Now, hot on Wallace’s heels, comes Jonathan Swan’s Axios interview with Trump, which is shockingly chockablock with tough questions and determined pushback.

 Axios isn’t exactly known for this kind of interview.
-The name ‘axios’ is actually Greek for ‘access,’ and Swan’s previous kid-gloves interviews with the president suggested the outlet was hellbent on maintaining its namesake.
+Swan’s previous kid-gloves interviews with the president suggested the outlet was hellbent on maintaining its enviable White House access.

 That definitely was not the case this time.